 - Hydrocodone is a semi-synthetic opioid.
-It’s the most frequently prescribed opiate medication on the market, and its brand names include Lortab and Vicodin.
+It’s the most frequently prescribed opiate medication on the market and is included in drugs like Lortab and Vicodin.

 - Oxycodone is another semi-synthetic opioid.
-Common brand names are Percocet and Oxycontin.
+Common brand names are Percocet (a combination drug containing oxycodone) and Oxycontin.

 - Fentanyl is a highly addictive opiate that is produced synthetically, so it is known as a synthetic opioid analgesic.
-Fentanyl is commonly prescribed as a skin, or transdermal patch.
+Fentanyl is commonly prescribed as a transdermal patch.

 - Chewing the drug in order to increase absorption